addition-official/ecobee-local/README.md

 - `requirements.txt` - dependencies
 - `.gitignore` - keeps pairing credentials out of version control

+## A note on how this was built

+The hard part of this project, figuring out how to control an Ecobee locally over HomeKit at all, was months of my own trial and error.
+The pairing script (`pair_ecobee.py`) I wrote entirely myself.

+I used AI assistance to help build out and refactor the controller, CLI, and GUI, and to write this README.
+The core discovery, the debugging direction, the testing on real hardware, and the design calls are mine.

 ## Acknowledgements

 Built on [`aiohomekit`](https://github.com/Jc2k/aiohomekit), the same HomeKit client that powers Home Assistant's HomeKit Controller integration.